 - Cover letter should include artistic interests and reasons for applying for the BFA at the University of Nevada, Reno.

 - Your completed application form

-- Portfolio of 10-20 images representing your work (when creating your PDF make images 72 dpi, not to exceed 800 pixels in either dimension, to keep the document small in size)
+- Portfolio of 10-20 images representing your work (when creating your PDF, images should not exceed 2,000 pixels on the longest side and a resolution of 72 ppi, to keep the document small in size)

 - Performance, video and interactive media must be submitted as an active URL placed in a PDF, and must not exceed five minutes in length

 - Image descriptions with each image: including name, title of work, dimensions (h x w x d), date work completed and specific media used.
 You may include brief descriptions where necessary or

 - Alternatively, provide a separate page with a numbered image inventory list: including name, title of work, dimensions (h x w x d), date work completed, and specific media used.
 You may include brief descriptions where necessary.

 1. "Untitled # 134," gelatin silver print, 20" x 24", 2005

 2. "Valentine," steel sculpture, 72" x 24" x 20", 2004

 Submit the application either via email to Scott Hinton or via flash drive (with a self-addressed, stamped envelope for return of your flash drive) to the Department of Art office room 209, Church Fine Arts.
 We will make every effort to announce the results in early spring.